HW-PlayersPatch/Development/Props/Change List.md

 ### Kushan and Taiidan
+- Overhauled Kushan and Taiidan.
+These races were rushed into HWR, repeatedly band-aided, and many felt they never truely represented hw1c.
+All costs, build times, speeds, health, abilities, etc are now implimented with a well thought out design to properly to reflect hw1c, while being balanced against Hiigaran and Vaygr.
-- Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
+	- Minor: Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
 - Balanced dock repair times for corvettes (now repair 4.5 times faster to balance vs hw2)
 - Accuracy reduction abilities are now painted orange in the tactical overlay